alan-cooney/transformer-lens-starter-template/README.md

 4. Clone the repo you've already created (from the template) on this remote box.
 5. Open the cloned repo folder with VSCode
 6. Click "yes" to opening the devcontainer with Docker.
+7. In VSCode set your default interpretor to the virtual environment (`CMD+SHIFT+P` then `>Python:
+   Select Interpretor`.
+Choose the one in the virtual environment ('.venv: Poetry').
+Then reload the window (`CMD+SHIFT+P` then `>Developer: Reload Window`).

+## Troubleshooting

+If you have any issues, just open an issue with your question.
+I'll try to respond as quickly as possible, and also add the solution to the README.